Marjorie Taylor Greene speaks to Putnam County GOP

 “I will be talking about the Democrats American last policies,” says Greene.
 “We have control in the House of Representatives.
 We have a great agenda.
 We are passing fantastic bills, like our border package that we will be working on and rolling out when we come back.
 We can’t get things through the Senate and we don’t have a president in the White House that will sign them into law.
 So Republicans in Washington have to keep fighting and we have to show America that we are the party they need to vote in ’24.”

-Greene says what will make the difference in the 2024 election is seeing the difference of what we have now and what the county was like under former President Trump.
+Greene says what will make the difference in the 2024 election is seeing the difference between what we have now and what the county was like under former President Trump.